JianfengZhao/CA-EviNet/README.md

 # CA-EviNet

-**Conflict-aware Evidential Learning for Reliable and Interpretable Multi-view Transesophageal Echocardiographic Characterization of Mitral Regurgitation Etiology**
+**Conflict-aware Evidential Aggregation for Multi-view TEE Characterization of Mitral Regurgitation Etiology**

-Official PyTorch implementation of the paper *"Conflict-aware Evidential Learning for Reliable and Interpretable Multi-view TEE Characterization of Mitral Valve Pathology"*.
+Official PyTorch implementation of the paper *"Conflict-aware Evidential Aggregation for Multi-view TEE Characterization of Mitral Regurgitation Etiology"*.

-CA-EviNet characterizes the **functional-vs-degenerative mitral regurgitation etiology** from three routine grayscale TEE views (2CH/3CH/4CH).
-Each view is encoded by a shared per-frame ViT + temporal Transformer; a per-view **evidential head** estimates a Dirichlet uncertainty; a **conflict-aware Reliable Aggregation Layer (RAL)** fuses the views by their uncertainty and inter-view conflict; and an **auxiliary branch** regresses four clinically used valve measurements (leaflet-to-annulus angles, tenting area, flail width) for interpretability.
+CA-EviNet characterizes the **functional-versus-degenerative mitral regurgitation etiology** from three routine grayscale TEE views (2CH/3CH/4CH).
+Each view is encoded by a shared per-frame ViT and a temporal Transformer, and a per-view **evidential head** parameterizes a Dirichlet distribution that gives a per-view probability and uncertainty.
+A **conflict-aware Reliable Aggregation Layer (RAL)** then measures the inter-view conflict with a total-variation distance decoupled from confidence and attenuates a discordant view's evidence *before* the evidence is aggregated, so a conflicting view contributes less and the fused decision stays **well calibrated** under view disagreement.
+In parallel, an **auxiliary branch** regresses four clinically used valve measurements (leaflet-to-annulus angles, tenting area, flail width) as clinically grounded, verifiable outputs.

 ## Repository structure
 ```